nxp-imx/oem-prov-app/Documentation/user_guide.md

 * Assets are depending on the OEM Secret Shared Key (automatically added in the EdgeLock 2GO Provisioning group).
 For more details refer to EdgeLock 2GO Server documentation.
 * A special blob containing the OEM Secret Shared Key must be imported first.
 * The application automatically searches for this blob and imports it if found.
 * Setting ```provisioning: product``` in the configuration file enables early error reporting if the key blob is missing.
+The application will report an error if the OEM key is not found.
-* If the key is not present, provisioning will fail regardless of the configuration.
+* If the key is not present, provisioning will fail regardless of the configuration because the EdgeLock Enclave cannot unpack the security objects.

 ## Optional Post-Provisioning Actions
 The user can configure the application (through the configuration file) to perform the following actions at the end of provisioning.
 These actions have __irreversible__ effects.